LelViLamp/kediff-doccano-postprocessing/data/README.md

 ## Annotations

 Each text passage was annotated in [doccano](https://github.com/doccano/doccano) by two or three annotators and their annotations were cleaned and merged into one dataset.
 For details on how this was done, see [`LelViLamp/kediff-doccano-postprocessing`](https://github.com/LelViLamp/kediff-doccano-postprocessing).
 In total, the text consists of about 1.7m characters.
-The resulting annotation datasets were published on the Hugging Face Hub as [`oalz-1788-q1-ner-annotations`](https://huggingface.co/datasets/LelViLamp/oalz-1788-q1-ner-annotations).
+The resulting annotation datasets were published on the Hugging Face Hub.
 There are two versions of the dataset
-- [`5a-generate-union-dataset`](https://huggingface.co/datasets/LelViLamp/oalz-1788-q1-ner-annotations/tree/main/5a-generate-union-dataset) contains the texts split into chunks.
-This is how they were presented in the annotation application doccano
+- [`union-dataset`](https://huggingface.co/datasets/LelViLamp/oalz-1788-q1-ner-annotations-union-dataset) contains the texts split into chunks.
+This is how they were presented in the annotation application doccano and results from preprocessing step 5a.
-- [`5b-merge-documents`](https://huggingface.co/datasets/LelViLamp/oalz-1788-q1-ner-annotations/tree/main/5b-merge-documents) does not retain this split.
-The text was merged into one long text and annotation indices were adapted.
+- [`merged-union-dataset`](https://huggingface.co/datasets/LelViLamp/oalz-1788-q1-ner-annotations-merged-union-dataset) does not retain this split.
+The text was merged into one long text and annotation indices were adapted in preprocessing step 5b.

 Note that both these directories contain three equivalent datasets each:
 - a Huggingface/Arrow dataset, <sup>*</sup>
 - a CSV, <sup>*</sup> and
 - a JSONL file.

-<sup>*</sup> The former two should be used together with `text.csv` to catch the context of the annotation.
+<sup>*</sup> The former two should be used together with the provided `text.csv` to catch the context of the annotation.
 The latter JSONL file contains the full text.

 The following categories were included in the annotation process: